 As the Church is still liable for all outgoings throughout this difficult period we would encourage members to continue their financial giving of tithes and offerings to the Lord.
 For those who regularly give by monthly Standing Order no action is needed.
 However for those who give by envelope or through the offering bags the following suggestions may be helpful:

 - Monthly Standing Order – This is the preferred method which requires a simple form from your own bank to be completed.
 It only needs to be arranged once.
 For those who are self-isolating, a friend or neighbour may be willing to obtain and return the form from your bank.

 - BACS – For those who have internet access to their personal bank account, a BACS transfer could be made to the Church at any time.
 To assist the Treasurer to identify transfers for Gift Aid and Non Gift Aid purposes, transfers should be identified by the initial of the forename followed by the surname (eg D Jack).

 - Cash and cheques– For those who give weekly or monthly by cash or cheque it is recommended that this is now given only by a cheque which should be mailed to the Treasurer.

-For the bank details, please contact our treasurer David Jack.
+For the bank details, please contact Ian Baird.